 A few supplements come to mind as being fundamental for good health, for most people.
 Digestive bitters is one of them.
 Bitters is an herbal tincture that improves digestion and liver function.
 But the key to this article is also saving money.
 One 4-ounce bottle of bitters costs over $40.
 Our family of five goes through those bottles quickly.
 Our budget finally prompted me to make my own!
 If you’re not making your own yet, this 2-ingredient recipe should convince you.
 With just vodka and one herb, this tincture takes only 5 minutes to make.
 Plus it’s fun and empowering!

 Several herbs usually go into bitters recipes, but that’s not necessary.
 There is one best herb.
 It’s my powerhouse favorite, and it does it all.
 The other herbs do have roles and benefits too, but there is one herb that is the best at improving digestion and detoxing the liver.
 That herb is gentian.

 Gentian is a strong, bitter herb that stimulates the liver to produce bile.
 Gentian also stimulates the gall bladder to release bile into the stomach.
 This whole process detoxifies the liver and helps the stomach to break down fat and protein.
 (Read more about gentian’s health benefits below the recipe.)

 The second ingredient in this recipe is vodka.
 You can buy any 80-100 proof vodka you prefer, whatever is inexpensive.
 You may choose to buy pure, gluten-free vodka.

 All you need to do?
 Order dried gentian root.
-When it arrives, you’re ready to make this recipe in just 5 minutes.
-It will steep for one month before it’s ready to use, so get ready now, so it’s ready sooner!
+When it arrives, you are ready to make this recipe in just 5 minutes.
+Your gentian tincture will steep for one month before it’s ready to use.
+Get ready now, so it’s ready sooner!
 (Find gentian root here.)